TE3CH4N/CYBERSEC_SUMMER/content/posts/Final Portfolio.md

 ##### SLO 5 - Conduct critical self and peer review and performance evaluation
 ***
 ***

+Design layout was not so good...
+Decided to follow Jason's layout for reflections as it was easy to read and understand with his layout...

 This was a continuous cycle as...
 From the feedback received:
 - I have learnt a better method of allowing the teaching team to evaluate my performance and sprint submissions.
 This method was to thoroughly describe what I have learnt from the week and the teaching team can automatically assume whether or not you have met the learning outcomes for the week, rather than listing our every Subject Learning Outcome (SLO) and then tediously recounting and explaining the whole process